-- be able to cope with use over a sustained period of time – durable
+- be able to cope with repeated use over a sustained period of time – durable

-- be used for a medical reason only – not just convenient and comfortable
+- be used for a medical reason only – not just because it is convenient and comfortable

 - not easily used by someone who isn’t actually sick or injured

 - be principally for use in the home